 Brighton based Graffiti / Street artist Snub23 is forever 23.
-He is also active with everything that leaves a mark, wether it is graffiti, stencil art, freehand drawings, stickers or anything else you can imagine!
+He is also active with everything that leaves a mark, whether it is graffiti, stencil art, freehand drawings, stickers or anything else you can imagine!
 Snub is also responsible for organizing the Paint & Beer street art festival in Amsterdam every year.
 Europe’s street art scene would not be the same without the tireless and versatile Snub23!
 So we’ll hope you will enjoy this ‘spam’ interview with Snub23!

 What were you doing the moment you received these questions?

-Batfink, battle of the planets, vicky the Viking, deputy dawg, captain caveman, tom and jerry (original), wyle coyote and my favorite was foghorn leghorn (big southern rooster)
+Batfink, battle of the planets, vicky the Viking, deputy dawg, captain caveman, tom and jerry (original), wyle coyote and my favorite was foghorn leghorn (big southern rooster).

 What is your favorite gaming character?